bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Nesting Properties</h4>

-On top of nesting selectors it is also possible to nest properties.
-Some of the most popular uses of this may be seen with font, margin, padding, and border properties.
+<p>On top of nesting selectors it is also possible to nest properties.
+Some
+of the most popular uses of this may be seen with font, margin, padding, and border properties.
 As with the decision of SCSS versus Sass, this is very much a personal decision.
 Many feel that shorthand values are fine and breaking out values in this longer format is unnecessary.
-Ultimately your decision is up to personal preference.
+Ultimately your decision is up to personal preference.</p>

 <h4>Sass</h4>